KappaNerdd/ADRENALINE-RUSH/README.md

 # CREDITS 'N' SPECIAL THANKS

-## THE NERDS
+## THE NERD
 - [Nerd.](https://bsky.app/profile/kappanerd.bsky.social) - Yo.
 I do everything lol.
-Call me an amalgamation the way I have everything.
-(Except hand-drawn animation and 3d modeling.)
+Call me an amalgamation.
 - Saiyan - My first cat that kept me in this world and gave me motivation

 ## THE CREW